drwetter/testssl.sh/.github/ISSUE_TEMPLATE.md

 3. git log | head -1 (if running from git repo)

-4. openssl version: testssl.sh -b 2>/dev/null | awk -F':' '/openssl/ { print $2}'
+4. openssl version used by testssl.sh: testssl.sh -b 2>/dev/null | awk -F':' '/openssl/ { print $2}'

-4. steps to reproduce: testssl.sh or docker command line, if possible incl. host
+5. steps to reproduce: testssl.sh or docker command line, if possible incl. host

-5. what exactly was happening, output is needed
+6. what exactly was happening, output is needed

-6. what did you expect instead?
+7. what did you expect instead?